kpbird/GooglePlusLoginUtil/README.md

 	    }

 ### FAQ###
-Q: What is problem of above approach ?
+Q: What is the problem of above approach ?
-A: You activity has lot of scattered code for Google Pluse login, It will be more complex and unmanageable when you will have another social network login like Facebook and Twitter.
+A: You activity has a lot of scattered code for Google Pluse login, It will be more complex and unmanageable when you will have another social network login like Facebook and Twitter.

-Q: How I will receive response for login success?
+Q: How I will receive a response for login success?
 A: You need to implement interface "GPlusloginStatus", on successful login you will receive callback "OnSuccessGPlusLogin"

 Q: What will be received on login success ?